geoffleyland/luatrace/README.md

 ## 2. How?

-luatrace is separated into to parts - the trace collector, and the backends that record and process the traces.
+luatrace is separated into two parts - the trace collector, and the backends that record and process the traces.

 The trace collector uses Lua's debug hooks and adds timing information and a